PCI Compliance And Email Security

 Formulate a guideline to help users identify phishing emails.
 A few common traits of phishing emails are:

-If communication via email is essential, consider working with a third-party provider that can help you secure information.
+If email communication is essential, consider working with a third-party provider to help you secure information.

 One option is to send a link with the private information instead of including the readable information in the body of the email.
-Using a free tool like sendsecure.ly can give you the option to send private information via a one-time-use secured link with a set expiration date.
-By adding this extra layer, should an attacker access the email contents after you’ve used the link, the secret information will no longer be available to access.
+Using a free tool like sendsecure.ly lets you send private information via a one-time-use, secure link with an expiration date.
+By adding this extra layer, if an attacker accesses the email contents after you’ve used the link, the secret information will no longer be available.

 Is Email Encryption Enough?